embeddedTS/bhs-api/README.md

 # Introduction #

-This node.js application is designed to run from a Technologic Systems [TS-7680 SBC](https://www.embeddedarm.com/products/TS-7680) and serves a REST API for getting Bozeman Hot Springs outside pool temperature data collected from a Honeywell T775M Controller (2 - 10 VDC output).
+This node.js application is designed to run from a Technologic Systems [TS-7680 SBC](https://www.embeddedarm.com/products/TS-7680) and serves a REST API for getting Bozeman Hot Springs outside pool temperature data collected from a Honeywell T775M Controller (2 - 10 VDC output) using Honeywell 50021579-001 thermoresistive sensors.

 There are two API endpoints: